 Many words do not have equivalents in other languages.
 Frequently, these words may have complex meanings that cannot be explained or applied in another language during translation.
 Therefore, it’s imperative for your company to understand these small nuances so you can fully comprehend how your brand will be interpreted by target markets in other locales.
 You can help your translators by giving them brand-content glossaries and style guides, so they will be able to translate the best voice for your audience and at the same time be true to your business and brand message.

 It’s important for your business to embrace these nuances of language so that you are aware of how your brand will be seen and understood by audiences in different markets.
-If your brand has a particular voice and tone that you would like to preserve in your other markets, make sure to work with translators who can understand how to localize the subtleties of your brand.
+If your brand has a particular voice and tone that you would like to preserve in your other markets, make sure to work with Translation Agency which can understand how to localize the subtleties of your brand.
 You can help your linguists by providing them with style guides and glossaries of your brand content so that they can translate the most appropriate voice for your target markets while still being true to your brand.